 |Cycle type||Varies depending on the type of fabric|

-If acne medication lands on a dry clean only fabric, use a dull edged knife to remove any solids.
+If the acne medication lands on a fabric with a "dry clean only" label, use a dull-edged knife to remove any solids.
 Immediately flood the stained area with plain, cool water by blotting with a white cloth dipped in water.
 After wetting the fabric, use a dry white towel to blot away the moisture.